zwaldowski/AZCoreRecord/README.md

 	[deleteMe deleteInContext:otherContext];

-There is no *truncate* (delete all entities) operation in core data, so one is provided for you with Active Record for Core Data:
+There is also a *truncate* (delete all entities) operation  provided for you by Magical Record:

 	[Person truncateAll];